ddabruneel/UN-General-Assembly-voting-patterns/README.md

 ## Usage
 The user is presented with one simple page with one graph.
-Each dot represent a country. the coordinate of the dot represent its voting pattern relative to other countries: Countries close to each other signify that their voting behavior is very similar.
+Each dot represents a country. the coordinate of the dot represents its voting pattern relative to other countries: Countries close to each other signify that their voting behavior is very similar.
 Countries far apart represent a sharp divergence of views.
 A user can choose from 3 drop down menus which allows to change:
 - The topic of interest ("Human Rights", "Palestine", "Non-proliferation"
 - The color of the dots (to highlight "Region", "Development Status", "HDI Category"  )
 - The size of the dots ("HDI Score", "Global Peace Index", "State Fragility Index", "set size").
 Note that "set size" just realign all shapes to a default size.
 - The shape of the dots ("Development Status", "Circle").
 Note that again the last option "Circle" just assign a circle to all dots.
-A legend indicate the meaning of the various colors
+A legend indicates the meaning of the various colors

 Hovering over a dot displays the country name, Region, Development Status, Cound of Yes Votes for a particular topic, HDI score, Global Peace Index and State Fragility Index.